-2nd Offense: Student receives no credit for the assignment and has a mandatory workshop with the IB Librarian intended as an opportunity for the student to learn how to work correctly with materials created by others, the Internet, for example.
+2^{nd} Offense: A formal first warning is issued.
+Moreover, the student receives no credit for the assignment and has a mandatory workshop with the IB Librarian intended as an opportunity for the student to learn how to work correctly with materials created by others, the Internet, for example.
 The IB Coordinator is informed as per above.

-3rd Offense: A formal warning is issued.
+3rd Offense: A formal final warning is issued.
 The student meets with the IB Coordinator to discuss possible withdrawal from the exam in the subject and, depending on the nature of the misconduct, whether further action is necessary up to, and including, expulsion from school.